LuuBluum/LuuBluum.github.io/content/posts/post1rustvulkan.md

 <!--more-->

-I've decided to go and work through and learn Vulkan in Rust.
 I would usually work through something like this in C++, but more often than not I find setting up a project in C++ far more of a headache than it should be.
 Rust, at least, doesn't require interacting with CMake files, which is always a perk.
 Plus, this gives me an opportunity to more fully learn Rust.

 ## Getting Started